-In actual fact, there are lots of ways that you can do to deal with air humidity and one which is using a dehumidifier.
+In actual fact, there are lots of ways that you can do to deal with air humidity, and one is using a dehumidifier.

 Dehumidifiers are units that are solely made to keep the humidity levels in certain places in check.
 Thus the air is more comfortable.
 What’s more, with these units, you will notice fewer damp air signs like condensation in the windows and mold on walls.

-However, if you do not have a dehumidifier, you may expose yourself and other people to a lot of health risks and unnecessary discomfort.
+However, if you do not have a dehumidifier, you may expose yourself and other people to too many health risks and unnecessary discomfort.

 TOSOT 70 Pint Dehumidifier